Georgia State Route 41: Route description

+History

 1920s

 SR 41 is one of the original state highways and was part of the system as early as 1920, when the highway ran from Moreland to Talbotton.
 By 1921, the state had extended the highway's southern terminus to Buena Vista.
 Throughout the 1920s, the highway was listed as entirely dirt/gravel.

 1930s

 On the 1930 highway map, SR 41 was paved from Moreland to Manchester.
 The section south of Manchester to Buena Vista was listed as "unimproved, but maintained," with a small section around Geneva being rated as sand/clay topsoil road.
 The last available highway map of the 1930s dates to May 1932, which indicates the same road paving/unpaving conditions as the 1930 map.

 1940s

 By 1940, SR 41's southern terminus had been extended to Preston and onto Cuthbert.
 The road was hard paved from Manchester to Talbotton.
 The section from Talbotton to south of Geneva was listed as "graded, but unsurfaced," before paving started again approximately 10 miles north of Buena Vista.
 The section from south of Buena Vista to Cuthbert was listed as unimproved but maintained.
 The last available highway map dates to January 1942 and shows the southern terminus extended to Morgan with the same road surface as 1940.